 A metadata repository is a store of metadata.
-A metadata repository that supports the open metadata repository standards defined by the Open Metadata Repository Services (OMRS) is called an "open metadata repository".
+A metadata repository that stores the open metadata instances defined by the Open Metadata Repository Services (OMRS) natively is called an open metadata repository.

 Home metadata repositories¶

-The metadata repository where a metadata entity or relationship is created is called its home repository.
+The metadata repository where a metadata entity, relationship or classification is created is called its home repository.

 Metadata can only be updated and deleted in its home repository

 Reference copies are read-only